saeedalig/flask-app/README.md

 - Enhance Scalability
 - Improve Reliability and Predictability

-To address these challenges and achieve the desired state, DevOps Team will embark on a focused initiative to implement end-to-end automation.
-We will leverage modern tools, methodologies, and best practices to optimize our software development and delivery processes ensuring high-quality with speed and precision.
+To achieve the desired state by addressing the concerned challenges, DevOps Team will embark on a focused initiative to implement an **End-to-End Automation** by leverage modern tools, methodologies, and best practices to optimize software development and delivery processes ensuring high-quality with speed and precision.

 ## TOOLS USED:
 **Git:**           Used for version control and source code management.